What Is Mediation?

 Once parties in dispute agree on mediation, they select a mediator.
 The mediator will then conduct a mediation hearing.
 During a hearing, both parties may be brought together in order to work on an agreement or a mediator may use shuttle diplomacy.
 Shuttle diplomacy is a technique used by a mediator where s/he goes back and forth between parties with proposals in order to reach an agreement.
 If an agreement is made, the parties will sign a settlement agreement.
-Cick here to view to view a sample agreement to mediate.
+To view an example of an agreement to mediate, click here.

 As a result of mediation the parties may decide to resolve their dispute.
 The terms of agreement are listed in a settlement agreement and the written agreement is signed by the parties in dispute.
 Typically, the mediator facilitates the agreement but does not sign the agreement.
-Click here to view an example of a mediation settlement agreement.
+To view an example of a mediation agreement, click here.